davidgernaat/UnPiGuard/README.md

 # UnPiGuard = Wireguard + Pi-hole + Unbound + Docker

-A free and open-source network-wide pi-hole add-blocker with integrated Unbound recursive DNS resolution in a single Docker container that can be used as a VPN or in your home network.
+A free and open-source ad-blocker with integrated recursive DNS resolution in a single Docker container that can be used as a VPN or in your home network.

 A normal website-visit exposes that which you read and see to your:
 - ✅ **Internet Service Provider (ISP)**: the people giving you internet
 - ✅ **DNS provider**: the people giving you the ip-address related to the www.websitename.com
 - ✅ **website-owner**: the people hosting the website you visit
 - ✅ **third-party advertisers**: the people trying to sell you something while visiting the website
 - ❌ **VPS provider**: the company to have your VPN hosted on.
-Choose wisely: https://www.privacytools.io/private-hosting

 With UnPiGuard you reduce this to:
 - ❌ **Internet Service Provider (ISP)**: the people giving you internet
 - ❌ **DNS provider**: the people giving you the ip-address related to the www.websitename.com
 - ❌ **website-owner**: the people hosting the website you visit
 - ❌ **third-party advertisers**: the people trying to sell you something while visiting the website
-- ✅ **VPS provider**: the company to have your VPN hosted on, so choose wisely: https://www.privacytools.io/private-hosting
+- ✅ **VPS provider**: the company to have your VPN hosted on.
+Choose wisely: https://www.privacytools.io/private-hosting

 It spins up creating an Wireguard-peer that is pointed towards the integrated pi-hole add-blocker that uses the integrated Unbound recursive DNS provider to resolve DNS requests: